 When doubling or tripling the cilantro hummus recipe, don’t increase the jalapeño at first.
 Taste after blending, then adjust spice level to taste.

 - Chickpeas: substitute 1 ½ cups homemade cooked chickpeas.
-Learn our three different ways to cook chickpeas from dry: Instant Pot, quick soak, or traditional soak.
-Using dried chickpeas creates a creamier hummus!
+Learn our three different ways to cook chickpeas from dry: Instant Pot, quick soak, or stovetop (traditional soak).
+Using cooked from dried chickpeas creates a creamier hummus!

 - Tahini: substitute sunflower or pumpkin seed butter.